Town Hill, Wrexham: Demolition

 Prior to its demolition, the building had a "flourish[ing]" bonded warehouse, which raised concerns just weeks before the building's demolition.
 The first floor of the building was a "fine chamber", which hosted many courts over the years, but in its final years was home to the Wrexham Billiard Hall.
-The lower floor was an open sided market, a custom of many halls of the period, still having the nine shops.
+The lower floor was an open-sided market, a custom of many halls of the period, still having the nine shops.

 There was a licensed premises Town Hall Vaults, that was located on Back Chamber Street.
 The licensed premises closed just before the Town Hall was demolished.

 It was demolished between February and March 1940, to help alleviate traffic issues and congestion, particularly with High Street, as at the time, it served as Wrexham's bus terminal to Chester, Llangollen and nearby villages.
 The commemorative clock was relocated to Lord Street, overlooking the (new) Wrexham bus station.
 Edward Hubbard, in his Clwyd volume in the Buildings of Wales series, wrote of the "grievous" damage done to Wrexham's architectural heritage by 19th and 20th century developments - he considered the destruction of the Town Hall, "the demolition most to be deplored".

 Other buildings

 Located to the northern side of the Town Hall, was a small street called Back Chamber Street.
 Originally called Black Chamber Street, likely connected to a 16th-century lord's prison called Y Siambr Ddu (The Black Chamber), which was possibly part of the Shirehall/Town Hall.
-With the use of "Back" over "Black" merely being a newer name for the same lane.
+The use of "Back" over "Black" is merely a newer name for the same lane.
 It was a raised pathway connecting Abbot Street with Hope Street, specifically between the north side of the old Hand Inn and the Town Hall.
 Following the town hall's demolition in 1940, it became part of Town Hill.

 Also located on the former town hall site, at its western Abbot Street end, was The Hand Inn.
 There had been a building on this site since the 17th century, and, like the town hall, was likely built on lands belonging to the Crown.
-Carved beams had been found at the site, bearing symbols of both the Crown and the Church, suggesting the likely ownership of the land the building lay upon.
+Carved beams had been found at the site, bearing symbols of both the Crown and the Church, suggesting the likely ownership of the land upon which the building lay.
 One of the royal symbols carved in was the badge of Henry VII, likely from an earlier building as part of a c.
 1715 re-building.
-Following the re-building it was renamed "The Black Lion", and known that until at least 1771.
-By 1788 it was known as "The Bull's Head", but by 1801 it was known as "The Hand".
+Following the re-building it was renamed "The Black Lion" and known as such until at least 1771.
+By 1788, it was known as "The Bull's Head", but by 1801, it was known as "The Hand".
 It was demolished in 1939 as part of road improvements.

 One of Wrexham's early commercial breweries, possibly the earliest, was the Albion Brewery and it was located at the bottom of Town Hill at its junction with Bridge Street.
 Near the bottom also lies College Street, with the Cambrian Vaults Public House (The Parish) on the junction.